 The reason for this is to simplify the analysis that we will perform later.

-In particular, calculating the mean-squared displacements becomes very difficult if we use the periodically wrapped positions.
+In particular, calculating the mean-squared displacements becomes more difficult if we use the periodically wrapped positions.

 As written, our code keeps track of the particles that were initially in the center unit cell.